 Barbara has taught social work at the undergraduate and graduate level in the areas of social construction of knowledge, anti-oppressive theory and practice, family systems theory, ecological perspectives, quantitative and qualitative research methodology, data analysis, and community-based program evaluations.
 She has expertise in using simulation to teach social work practice with individuals and families.

-Tufford, L., Bogo, M., Katz, E., Lee, B., & Ramjattan, R. (forthcoming).
+Tufford, L., Bogo, M., Katz, E., Lee, B., & Ramjattan, R. (In Press).
 Reporting suspected child maltreatment: Educating social work students in decision making and maintaining the relationship.
 Journal of Social Work Education.

 Tufford, L., & Lee, B. (forthcoming).
 Relationship repair strategies when reporting child abuse and neglect.
 Clinical Social Work Journal.